DeltaXML/vscode-xslt-tokenizer/README.md

 ## Code Folding

-Code-folding is currently works mostly by indentation indicating the nesting level.
+Code-folding currently works by indentation indicating the nesting level.
 So, if code-folding does not work as expected, try reformatting using (for MacOS) - ```Shift + Option + F```.

 **Region code-folding** is also supported.
 This can be useful, for example, for blocks of templates for a specific mode.
 To set a region code-folding block, surround it with `<?region?>` and `<?endregion?>` processing instructions.
 You may optionally include a label for the processing instructions, for example: